axondeepseg/axondeepseg/docs/source/documentation.rst

 Models
 -------------------------------------------------------------------------------

-Present the two models.
-Range of resolution where they have good performance.
 Two models are available by default.
 You can download them `here <https://www.dropbox.com/sh/k71wnag0ztz0cpu/AADUGOC8SpLd7FWLtIBmVG7pa?dl=0>`_.

 * A SEM model, that works at a resolution of 0.1 micrometer per pixel.